eye-division/greenham-stories/_projects/greenham-war-and-peace.md

 Performance & Singing Auditions

-If you would like to register for these auditions for please email Laura Boffin to confirm your space &nbsp;laura@rosaproductions.co.uk
+If you would like to register for these auditions for please email Laura Boffin to confirm your space &nbsp;**laura@rosaproductions.co.uk**

 Please wear comfortable clothing and bring along a bottle of water.